 Below are courts considered for the 10 ten and deserve honorable mention:

 The Dome – Baltimore, Maryland, USA

-The San Pedro basketball court at the Angles Gate – San Pedro, California, USA
+Angles Gate Park – San Pedro, California, USA

 Barry Farms Housing Community – Washington DC, USA

 Tandy Rec.
 Center – St. Louis, Missouri, USA